 Carara National Park

 Carara National Park is a birdwatcher’s paradise on the Central Pacific Coast of Costa Rica in the middle of the dry forest in the north and the tropical rainforest in the south.
 It is well-known for the endangered scarlet macaw population that can be found living within the tropical forest and other tropical birds.
 Originally created as a biological reserve, Carara upgraded to a national park in 1998.
 Carara National Park is the most northern rainforest on Costa Rica’s Pacific Coast.
 Travelers can see both the three and two-toed sloth within the park as well as the famous Crocodile Bridge overlooking Tarcoles River, where wild crocodiles – some as large as 16 feet in length – can be observed in their natural setting from the bridge.
 There are two hiking trails in the park: the 2.7-mile Laguna Meandrica Trail and 0.6-mile Araceas Nature Trail.
-Carara National Park’s is an easily accessible day trip for travelers staying on the Central Pacific Coast and in the San Jose area.
+Carara National Park’s is a great day trip for travelers staying on the Central Pacific Coast and in the San Jose area.
 The walking trails are accessible for kids and travelers with disabilities.

 Related Article: Best Costa Rica National Parks

 In Bijagual, a mountain town near Jaco, Bijagual Waterfall is the main attraction.
 The most popular way to experience the 590-foot waterfall is on a guided horseback riding tour.
 Be on the lookout for wildlife such as frogs, monkeys, toucans, sloths, and scarlet macaws and enjoy views overlooking the Pacific Ocean and seaside fishing villages.
 Tours can be arranged upon request.

 Related Article: Costa Rica Waterfalls You Must Visit